 Sherlock Holmes (2009)

 Director Guy Richie brings a new Holmes detective movie to the table with his 2009 film, Sherlock Holmes.
 While the film stays true to the witty banter between Holmes and his sidekick Watson, it is not as dry as Sir Arthur Conan Doyle's original stories.
 The humor in the film matches the 21st Century audience.
-Rather than post-Victorian Era jokes about only the poor jobs the police force does and such, the film also makes cracks on the relationship between Holmes and Watson even as they interact.
+Rather than post-Victorian Era jokes about only the poor jobs the police force does and such, the film expands on these jokes and makes cracks on the relationship between Holmes and Watson, even as they interact.

 Like siblings, Watson and Holmes nitpick.
 Watson tells Holmes near the beginning of the movie he has no choice, that he is meeting his fiancée, and to get dressed.
 "Wear a jacket," Watson tells Holmes as he heads to the door.

 "You wear a jacket," is Holmes's response.
 For a usually genius detective, this can only be described as juvenile, or as one of the many interactions siblings experience.

 Actors Robert Downey Jr. and Jude Law come together in this film as the famous Detective Sherlock Holmes and his sidekick--and best friend--Dr. John Watson.
 Their banter revolves not just around their cases, but also their everyday lives.